aws/amazon-genomics-cli/site/content/en/docs/Concepts/contexts.md

 All deployed contexts can be destroyed using the `--all` flag.

 Multiple contexts can be destroyed in a single command using positional arguments.
-For example: `acg context destroy -c ctx1 -c ctx2` will destroy the contexts `ctx1` and `ctx2`.
+For example: `agc context destroy -c ctx1 -c ctx2` will destroy the contexts `ctx1` and `ctx2`.

 ### `status`